New Zealand’s oldest heritage trail, the Forgotten World Highway is remote, mysterious and scenic.

 Railways are another theme of this region.
 For a truly unique experience, travel into the wilderness on a self-drive rail cart with Forgotten World Adventures.
-Other activities include teeing off at Taumarunui Golf Club, visiting friendly alpacas, or riding the Timber Trail, one of the North Island's best cycle rides.
+Other activities include Taumarunui Golf Club, visiting friendly alpacas, or riding the Timber Trail - one of the North Island's best cycle rides.

-Not far from Taumarunui, you'll pass Lauren's Lavender Farm, stop here for sweetly scented gifts and a wander through tranquil lavender fields.
-Or follow the sign from Aukopae Landing to Nukunuku Museum.
-This quirky museum is home to an eclectic jumble of relics from the region's past.
+Not far from Taumarunui, you'll pass Lauren's Lavender Farm - stop here for sweetly scented gifts and a wander through tranquil lavender fields.
+Or head to Nukunuku Museum - this quirky museum is home to relics from the region's past.

-Further on, you might like to take a detour along Moki Forest Road to Mount Damper Falls - an 85m tumble of pristine water.
+Further on, take a detour along Moki Forest Road to Mount Damper Falls - an 85m tumble of pristine water.
 The road continues on through the historic and very narrow Moki Tunnel.
-From here it's a short drive to Whangamomona, where you spend the night.
+From here it's a short drive to Whangamōmona, where you spend the night.
 This character-filled settlement declared itself a republic in 1989, and you can pick up a passport from the local hotel.

-At Strathmore, there's a 90-minute return side trip leading to the evocatively named 'Bridge to Somewhere' (a response to the famous 'Bridge to Nowhere' from the same period).
+At Strathmore, there's a 90-minute return trip leading to the 'Bridge to Somewhere' (a response to the famous 'Bridge to Nowhere' from the same period).